 Oxford is less than two hours from London by public transport, and in easy reach of other destinations in the UK.

-You must be an admitted University of Oregon Clark Honors College student to participate in this program.
+You must be an admitted University of Oregon Clark Honors College or University of Oregon Presidential Scholar student to participate in this program.

 Dates and Deadlines

 If your program has a Priority Deadline, complete all pre-decision application materials by this date to receive a $100 credit toward your program fee.
 Please note, students participating in multiple summer programs are only eligible to receive the $100 credit once.